Cultural depictions of ravens: North American Pacific Northwest

 The raven also has a prominent role in the mythologies of the Indigenous peoples of the Pacific Northwest Coast, including the Tsimishians, Haidas, Heiltsuks, Tlingits, Kwakwaka'wakw, Coast Salish, Koyukons, and Inuit.
 The raven in these indigenous peoples' mythology is the Creator of the world, but it is also considered a trickster God.

-For instance, in Tlingit culture, there are two different raven characters that can be identified, although they are not always clearly differentiated.
-One is the creator raven, responsible for bringing the world into being and who is sometimes considered to be the individual who brought light to the darkness.
-The other is the childish raven, always selfish, sly, conniving, and hungry.
+For example, in Tlingit culture, there are two different Raven characters that can be identified, although they are not always clearly differentiated.
+One is the Creator Raven, responsible for bringing the world into being, who is sometimes considered to be the individual who brought light to the darkness.
+The other is the childish Raven, always selfish, sly, conniving, and hungry.

 When the Great Spirit created all things, he kept them separate and stored them in cedar boxes.
 The Great Spirit gifted these boxes to the animals who existed before humans.
 When the animals opened the boxes all the things that comprise the world came into being.
 The boxes held such things as mountains, fire, water, wind, and seeds for all the plants.
 One such box, which was given to Seagull, contained all the light of the world.
 Seagull coveted his box and refused to open it, clutching it under his wing.
 All the people asked Raven to persuade Seagull to open it and release the light.
 Despite begging, demanding, flattering, and trying to trick him into opening the box, Seagull still refused.
 Finally, Raven became angry and frustrated, and stuck a thorn in Seagull's foot.
 Raven pushed the thorn in deeper until the pain caused Seagull to drop the box.
 Then out of the box came the sun, moon, and stars that brought light to the world and allowed the first day to begin.